LysanderT/Modbus-Client-App/README.md

 # Modbus Client App
 ---
-a cross-platform implementation for modbus client used for testing modbus server
+A cross-platform implementation for modbus client/master used for testing/simulating modbus server/host

-Given that there is currently no open-source & cross-platform Modbus client software available online, I plan to implement one with minimal dependencies (Qt library or QSerialport module).
+Given that there is currently no open-source & cross-platform Modbus client software available online (either not free or can only be running on Windows), I plan to implement one with minimal dependencies (Qt library or QSerialport module).

 ## Developing Process

 1.FUNCTION
 - [x] construct modbus frame
 - [x] send data
+- [x] determine the time interval of sending data
 - [x] receive data
-- [ ] parse and analyze received data
+- [x] parse and analyze the received data
-- [ ] handle the case when server actively terminate the connection

 2.MODE